Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Evaluation

 \subsection{{Comprehension and Usability}}

 In addition, both therapists and post-stroke survivors considered that interactions and functionalities of a prototype in the video were comprehensive and useful.
-For comprehension, therapists provide an average score of 5.33, and post-stroke survivors rated an average score of 6.07.
-For usability, therapists provide an average score of 5.83, and post-stroke survivors provide an average score of 6.30.
+For comprehension, therapists provide an average score of 5.33 $\pm$ 0.51, and post-stroke survivors rated an average score of 6.07 $\pm$ 0.24.
+For usability, therapists provide an average score of 5.83 $\pm$ 0.51, and post-stroke survivors provide an average score of 6.30 $\pm$ 0.32.

-Therapists clarified that they do not have any issues on a prototype with respect to comprehension and usability aspects as they \textit{``do not have any cognitive limitation''} (TP 4).
+Therapists clarified that they do not have any issues with a prototype in terms of comprehension and usability aspects as they \textit{``do not have any cognitive limitation''} (TP 4).
 However, they mentioned that even the same interactions with a prototype \textit{``might become difficult to be understood by some post-stroke survivors with cognitive limitation''}.

 When we evaluated the video of the prototype with post-stroke survivors, one post-stroke survivor (PS 5), who sometimes requires assistance on his daily living activities, could not initially understand the image of a person with overlaid skeletons, so the interviewer had to explain verbally and replay the confusion part of the video.
 Except for PS 5, most post-stroke survivors considered that they could interact with the presented prototype easily and considered such a prototype as very helpful to support self-directed rehabilitation. \textit{``I think I would be able to use it easily, and understand the system better over interactions.
-I really like it and would like to give the system the highest score as this system could be very useful}” (PS 3).
+I really like it and would like to give the system the highest score as this system could be very useful}'' (PS 3).